MartinPaulo/ResBazResOS/README.md

 [INC0012566](https://intersect.service-now.com/ess/Incident+Information.do?sysparm_document_key=incident,f61198d06fc15600cb82c6168d3ee4c8)
 (my aaf email is different to my NeCTAR user id).
 So if we do show it off someone else needs to do the work.

-Should we use the paint video to explain keys? https://www.youtube.com/watch?v=YEBfamv-_do
+We could use the paint video to explain keys? https://www.youtube.com/watch?v=YEBfamv-_do

-### Todo

-#### Must do

-1. [ ] Work through the prerequisites and work out how to deal with them.